N-alghamdi/Smart-Attendance-Tracker/README.md

 # Smart Attendance Tracker

 ## Overview
-This project is a **JavaFX-based desktop application** that tracks student attendance using a code-based entry system.
+This project is a **JavaFX-based application** that tracks student attendance using a code-based entry system.
 It includes **teacher and student interfaces**, backed by an Oracle 21c database.
-Teachers can monitor daily and weekly attendance summaries with expandable views for duplicated student records.
+Teachers can monitor daily and weekly attendance summaries.

 ---